2016 HSC Rules and Procedures guide

 3. HSC pathways

-Most students study the HSC over two years during Years 11 and 12.
+Most students study for the Higher School Certificate over two years during Years 11 and 12.
 However, HSC pathways offer a more flexible program if you wish to combine your studies with employment or other commitments, such as family care or elite sporting or cultural pursuits.

 You can take up to five years to complete your HSC studies.
 The five-year period starts in the first year you complete an HSC course.
 At the end of the five-year period you need to have met all of the HSC requirements.